Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Introduction

-Let us note that the family $(e)$ in Theorem \ref{Thm:MainA} was overlooked in the work of Umemura.
-These have to correspond to maximal algebraic subgroups of $\Bir(\p^3)$ and should appear in \cite[\S10]{Ume88}.
+Let us note that the family $(e)$ in Theorem~\ref{Thm:MainA} was overlooked in the work of Umemura.
+These have to correspond to maximal algebraic subgroups of $\Bir(\p^3)$ and should appear in~\cite[\S~10]{Ume88}.

-Some of the elements of our list do not appear in \cite{Ume85,Ume88}.
-Sometimes because these do not correspond to maximal algebraic subgroups of $\Bir(\p^3)$, as we can embedd the groups in larger groups of automorphisms of Mori fibre spaces, or because they are equivalent to other elements of the list, by a birational map not preserving the $\p^1$-bundle structure.
-This is for instance the case of $\SS_2\to \p^2$, which is $\Aut(\SS_2)$-equivariantly birational to $\p^3$, or of $\FF_0^{0,1}\simeq\F_1\times \p^1\to \p^1\times \p^1$, not maximal as equivariantly birational to $\p^2\times \p^1$.
-There are many other cases, which will be studied in \cite{second_paper}.
+Some of the elements of our list do not appear in~\cite{Ume85,Ume88}.
+This is sometimes because these do not correspond to maximal algebraic subgroups of $\Bir(\p^3)$, as we can embed the groups in larger groups of automorphisms of Mori fibre spaces, or it is because they are equivalent to other elements of the list, by a birational map not preserving the $\p^1\!$-bundle structure.
+This is for instance the case of $\SS_2\to \p^2$, which is $\Aut(\SS_2)$-equivariantly birational to $\p^3$, or of $\FF_0^{0,1}\simeq\F_1\times \p^1\to \p^1\times \p^1$, which is not maximal as it is equivariantly birational to $\p^2\times \p^1$.
+There are many other cases, which are studied in~\cite{second_paper}.